 The holiday race began in New York in 1896.
-That first year, six runners ran a 5-mile cross country race on dirt roads through downtown Buffalo.
+That first year, six runners ran an 8-km cross country race on dirt roads through downtown Buffalo.
 Year after year, runner participation increased in the original turkey trot, and other races began popping up for Thanksgiving all over the east coast.
 As running grew in popularity, so did the number of turkey trots across the country.

 Over time, competitors began to dress up at the turkey trot in Buffalo.
 Runners wore everything from turkey costumes and superhero gear to banana suits, and the fun trend stuck.

 Turkey trots are also sometimes known as Thanksgiving 5ks, but each event has its own way of doing things.
 Some trots include shorter or longer distances, different age groups, relays, and more.
 But no matter the distance, November running in the U.S. is chilly running.
 Getting out in the cold can be tricky, so layer up and take note of some cold-weather running tips.

 Train for your trot